Select Department

 soundproof a room cheaply with studio monitor placement

-When choosing your strategy for adding acoustic panels, you basically have two options.
-Either buy some ready-made acoustic foam or build your own.
-If this is your first studio and you don’t have much experience with acoustic treatment, we’d recommend starting with at least 1 set of foam panels.
+When choosing your strategy for adding acoustic panels, you have two options.
+Either buy some ready-made acoustic foam or build your own from soft materials that offer high levels of sound insulation.
+If this is your first studio and you don’t have much experience with acoustic treatment, we’d recommend starting with at least one set of foam tiles or panels.
 It’s going to give you the best advantage to get a proper understanding of how an acoustically treated room should sound.

-Head to the soundproofing section on our website, and you’ll find a number of different options.
-When choosing acoustic foam, there are generally 4 main features you want to compare.
+Head to the soundproofing walls section on our website, and you’ll find several different options.
+When choosing acoustic foam, there are generally four main sound insulation features you want to compare.

 Thickness